-Town staff recommends that the Planning Commission consider all information presented at the public hearing and in the Final EIR and 2040 General Plan as modified.
-This includes consideration of recommendation of the project presented in the EIR.
-The Planning Commission may also choose to recommend the 2040 General Plan with further modification; however, further modifications may result in the requirement to adjust and recirculate the EIR, should the modification result in significant changes not otherwise addressed through the EIR.
-If determined to be appropriate, the Planning Commission may adopt a Resolution recommending the Town Council adopt the 2040 General Plan as modified by the Final EIR, to replace the existing 2001 General Plan and certify the Final EIR for the 2040 General Plan.
+Town staff recommends that the Town Council consider all information presented at the public hearing and in the Final EIR and 2040 General Plan as modified.
+This includes consideration of recommendation of the project presented in the EIR and the recommendations of the Planning Commission through Planning Commission Resolutions #24-01 and #24-02 (See Attachment 3).
+The Town Council may also choose to recommend the 2040 General Plan with further modification; however, further modifications may result in the requirement to adjust and recirculate the EIR, should the modification result in significant changes not otherwise addressed through the EIR.
+If determined to be appropriate, the Town Council may adopt by Resolution the 2040 General Plan as modified by the Final EIR, to replace the existing 2001 General Plan and certify the Final EIR for the 2040 General Plan.